Best hybrid company cars 2020

 Hybrid cars are designed to produce less CO2 than their purely petrol or diesel-fuelled equivalents, making them potentially cleaner and more economical to run.
 This makes them excellent company cars, too, as the lower emissions mean lower Benefit-in-Kind (BiK) tax rates.

-So by opting for a hybrid or plug-in hybrid company car, you should be able to pay less tax while also enjoying the reduced running costs that come with filling up at the forecourt less frequently.
+So by opting for a hybrid or plug-in hybrid company car, you should be able to pay less tax while also enjoying the reduced running costs that come with filling up less frequently.

 Here, we run down the best hybrid company cars on sale right now.
 It’s worth noting that the representative figures were correct at the time of writing, and are based on a three-year or 30,000-mile lease.
 The numbers listed are before options, and usually reference the entry-level model in the range.